Denon DEC-311 Electronic Calculator

 The DEC-311 leverages Large-Scale Integration (LSI) IC technology to allow all of its electronics to fit on a single circuit board.
 Earlier Denon calculators relied on a mother board, into which would plug numerous circuit boards containing the logic of the machine.
 A trio of Mitsubishi-made Large Scale Integrated Circuits (Part numbers MA8111, MA8112, and MA8113) combine to take up the majority of the real estate on the DEC-311's circuit board, providing the calculating brains of the machine.
 The remaining circuitry consists of a number of hybrid-circuit modules (which appear to be related to keyboard encoding), and discrete transistor-based Nixie tube display driver circuitry.
 Across the back of the machine lies the power supply circuitry, nicely enclosed in a metal cage.
 The keyboard assembly plugs into the main board via an unusual pin-style connector.

-This particiular Mitsubishi chip set was not uniquely used by Denon for the DEC-311.
-Brother Industries, Ltd. marketed a calculator badged as the Procal 310 (also marketed in the UK as the Jones 310, and North America as the Remington Rand E-3) that used the same chipset, and those machines provide no division function.
+This particular Mitsubishi chip set was not uniquely used by Denon for the DEC-311.
+Brother Industries, Ltd. marketed a calculator badged as the Procal 310 (also marketed in the UK as the Jones 310, and North America as the Remington Rand E-3) that used the same chip set, and those machines provide no division function.
 The main difference between the DEC-311 and the calculators manufactured by Brother (who also manufactured the Jones and Remington machines) is that the DEC-311 uses classic Nixie tubes for its display, while the Brother-manufactured calculators use segmented vacuum fluorescent display tubes.

 A Close-up View of one of the Mitsubishi LSI's